 The standard bust type is a draped bust right with head bare.
 The three variants of this ancient Roman gold coin are with bust left, with a band of pearls in Faustina’s hair, and with her wearing a stephane.
 Of these, the latter is certainly the rarest.

-To further complicate matters with this Roman Gold Coin, there are three varieties in RIC of this reverse type paired with this obverse legend: one with the rudder set on a dove (RIC 515), one without the dove (RIC 516) and one with a dolphin entwined around the rudder (RIC 517).
+To further complicate matters with this coin, there are three varieties in RIC of this reverse type paired with this obverse legend: one with the rudder set on a dove (RIC 515), one without the dove (RIC 516), and one with a dolphin entwined around the rudder (RIC 517).